kubedb/docs/docs/guides/pgpool/quickstart/quickstart.md

 Here,

-- `spec.version` is name of the PgpoolVersion crd where the docker images are specified.
+- `spec.version` is name of the PgpoolVersion CRD where the docker images are specified.
 In this tutorial, a Pgpool with base image version `4.5.0` is created.
 - `spec.replicas` specifies the number of replica pgpool server pods to be created for the Pgpool object.
 - `spec.postgresRef` specifies the name and the namespace of the appbinding that points to the PostgreSQL server.
 - `spec.sslMode` specifies ssl mode for clients.